Quasiperiodic and mixed commutator factorizations in free products of groups: Introduction

-where $h_1, \ldots, h_m$ are conjugate to each other and are not conjugate to an element of a free factor $G_\al$ and $m \ge 1$.
-The {\em quasiperiodicity} $\pos(w)$ of $w$ is defined to be a maximal integer $r$ such that $r = \sum_{j=1}^m(n_j-1)$ over all quasiperiodic factorizations \eqref{psf} for $w$ if there are such factorizations and the set of such $r$ is bounded above.
-If the set of such $r$ is not bounded above, we set $\pos(w) := \infty$ and if there are no such factorizations for $w$, we set $\pos(w) := -\infty$.
+The {\em quasiperiodicity} $\qp(w)$ of $w$ is defined to be a maximal integer $r$ such that $r = \sum_{j=1}^m(n_j-1)$ over all quasiperiodic factorizations \eqref{psf} for $w$ if there are such factorizations and the set of such $r$ is bounded above.
+If the set of such $r$ is not bounded above, we set $\qp(w) := +\infty$ and if there are no such factorizations for $w$, we set $\qp(w) := -\infty$.

-It is clear that, for every $w \in \FF$ such that $w$ is not conjugate to an element of a free factor, we have $\pos(w) \ge 0$.
+It is clear that, for every $w \in \FF$ such that $w$ is not conjugate to an element of a free factor, we have $\qp(w) \ge 0$.
 As another example, consider two elements $u, v \in \FF$ that are conjugate and are not conjugate to an element of a free factor of $\FF$.
-Then $\pos( u^4 v^2) \ge 4$ and $\pos( u^3 v u v) \ge 3$ as $u^3 v u v = u^4 v^u v $, where $v^u := u^{-1} v u$.
+Then $\qp( u^4 v^2) \ge 4$ and $\qp( u^3 v u v) \ge 3$ as $u^3 v u v = u^4 v^u v $, where $v^u := u^{-1} v u$.

-Note that if $w = h_1 \ldots h_m$ in $\FF$, where $h_1, \ldots, h_m$ are conjugate to each other and are not conjugate to an element of a free factor $G_\al$, and $s$ elements among $h_1, \ldots, h_m$ are equal each other, then $\pos( w) \ge s-1$.
+Note that if $w = h_1 \ldots h_m$ in $\FF$, where $h_1, \ldots, h_m$ are conjugate to each other and are not conjugate to an element of a free factor $G_\al$, and $s$ elements among $h_1, \ldots, h_m$ are equal each other, then $\qp( w) \ge s-1$.
 Indeed, we can apply the identity $uv=vu^v$ and rearrange the factors $h_1, \ldots, h_m$ in such a way that the equal $s$ factors would form an $s$th power.
-This observation, in particular, implies that, if the free product $A*B$ has torsion, then $\pos(1) = \infty$.
+This observation, in particular, implies that, if the free product $A*B$ has torsion, then $\qp(1) = +\infty$.
 Indeed, if an element $a\in A$ has order $m>1$ and $b \in B$ is nontrivial then

-These equalities mean that $\pos(1) = \pos([a,b]) =\infty$.
-(It is not clear what could be $\pos(a), \pos(ab)$ in this situation.)
+These equalities mean that $\qp(1) = \qp([a,b]) =+\infty$.
+(It is not clear what could be $\qp(a), \qp(ab)$ in this situation.)
 On the other hand, for free products of groups without torsion we have a nicer situation.